-I want to paint my front door.
-What type of paint should I use?
+I want to paint my front door?
+What type of paint should I use outdoors?

 We’d recommend Sherwin Williams Resilience paint in a gloss finish.
 A higher gloss finish is better for exterior doors so that dust and pollen from outside is less likely to stick to your door.

-Do you need to seal your painted doors?
+Do I need to seal my painted doors?